rstudio/rstudio-docker-products/workbench/README.md

 #### Example usage with a license key

 The container can also be activated using a license key by setting the `RSW_LICENSE` environment variable.
+However, Posit recommends using [license file activation](#example-usage-with-a-license-file) rather than license key activation.
+License key activation should be avoided in production environments in favor of using a license file due to the risk of leaking license activations when the container is not gracefully stopped.
+See the [caveats of product licensing in containers](#caveats-of-product-licensing-in-containers) section below for more details.

 ```bash
 # Replace with valid license